President-elect Donald Trump's next Secretary of Defense will be Pete Hegseth, host of Fox News' 'Fox & Friends Weekend'.

 The New York Post reported on November 13 that the US President-elect surprised political observers by nominating a television host as defense secretary.

-Pete Hegseth, 44, is the host of Fox News' "Fox & Friends Weekend."
-He was previously a captain in the Army National Guard who served in Iraq and Afghanistan.
+Pete Hegseth (44 years old) is the host of Fox News' "Fox & Friends Weekend".
+Previously, he was a captain in the National Guard who served in Iraq and Afghanistan.

-Trump chooses 44-year-old TV host as US Secretary of Defense
+Mr. Trump chose 44-year-old TV host as US Secretary of Defense

 After being discharged from the army, he started hosting TV shows in 2014 and most recently was the host of the above show.